Undergraduate

 Graduate

 Students that are enrolled in the Master of Business Administration program may be eligible for this grant.
-Students that file their FAFSA or Dream Act application by the priority deadline of March 2nd and have an Estimated Family Contribution (EFC) below 4000 may be eligible for the grant.
+Students that file their FAFSA or Dream Act application by the priority deadline of May 2nd and have a Student Aid Index (SAI) below 4000 may be eligible for the grant.

 What is the minimum enrollment to remain eligible?